mariakax3/SnakeGame/README.md

 ## Implementation
 The game was written in C language and SFML 2.5.1 library.
 ## Running the project
 Download the Release directory and run the .exe file just as any other application.
+Make sure that all necessary sources such as images, sounds and fonts are in the same directory with .exe file.
 ## Project tree
 1. `main.cpp` - logic of forming the window, draws whole menu, handles evens and reacts on chosen option
 2. `playGame.cpp` - contains all functions and variables necessary to running the game